rHomelab/LabBot-Cogs/onboarding_role/DIAGNOSTIC_TESTING.md

 ## Changes Made

 This branch includes diagnostic improvements to help identify why the onboarding role assignment is not working.
+NO FUNCTION HAS ACTUALLY CHANGED

+## Note
+I (naro) had to change the create dev bot shell for my local environment. the provided one was not working.

 ### 1. New Diagnostic Command: `checkflag`